All Episodes

 I was kind of being a little rebellious.

-My my parents are very conservative.
+My parents are very conservative.

-So uh that makes total sense.
+Ah, that makes total sense.

 I understand.

-I was I didn't rebel in that way, but I understand that.
+I didn't rebel in that way, but I understand that.

-And uh after that, I mean very shortly, um I'm talking like even a month after that, I started to study somebody said Ronald Reagan was just the crappiest president ever.
+And after that, I mean, very shortly, I'm talking like even a month after that, I started to study.

-So I actually studied and looked at some of his numbers and the things that he said, and it's exactly like you're talking about.
+So I actually studied and looked at some of his numbers and the things that he said.

-I mean, it's emasculating how the Democratic Party is, just because if you I mean Reagan and Bush, they have that in common.
+I mean, it's emasculating how the Democratic Party is just because if you, I mean, Reagan and Bush, they have that in common.

-If they see something and they know it's right, they're gonna do it no matter what, and that's what a man does.
+If they see something and they know it's right, they're going to do it no matter what.

-Just because uh Tim, this is fascinating.
+Tim, this is fascinating.

 You're a very interesting guy.

-You're even part of this group Catawba for Carrie, and you're out there rallying, and then and then you said a month after you voted for Kerry, you felt emasculated.
+And then you said a month after you voted for Kerry, you felt emasculated.

 You started studying Reagan, who everybody told you was a crappy president.

-It ha something had to happen.
+Something had to happen.

 You had to have this in the back of your mind.